JSON Formatter

 Built-in Error Validation

 The algorithm doesn't just format; it validates.
-It acts as an instant linter catching syntax bottlenecks instantly.
+It acts as a fast linter catching syntax bottlenecks on the spot.

 -